Seanbo5386/Troubles_Simulator_v2/RUNNING_INSTRUCTIONS.md

 ## Technical Notes

 - The game uses ES6 modules, which require a web server to run
-- Audio and images will show placeholders until you add actual assets
+- Audio and images will show placeholders until you add actual assets.
+Most images are PNG files, but the title screen and moral choice backgrounds are JPG.
+Location backgrounds are landscape orientation while character portraits are portrait orientation.
 - All progress is saved in your browser's localStorage
 - The game is fully responsive and works on mobile devices